C-Chafik/rainfall/level5/walkthrough.md

 Basically i tried to overwrite the exit function, but there is thing call the GOT overwrite.
 (Global Offset Table)

-It is used to cache the memory addresses of libc function, in order to avoid calling the hole library each time and external function is called.
+It is used to cache the memory addresses of libc function, in order to avoid calling the hole library each time an external function is called.

-Maybe the right addresses of exit is inside, lets check :
+Maybe the right address of exit() is inside, lets check :

 ```
 level5@RainFall:~$ objdump -R ./level5